anmolcool007/Codefundo-2k19-/README.md

 - Other Rest APIs
 <hr>

-<p align="centre">These solutions in our views would enhance the Election process and make it more smooth, fun and secure.
+<p align="centre">These solutions in our views would make elections more smooth, fun and secure.
 Ensuring we are not just mere puppets in the hands of few powerful Masters.</p>